-- (2) Failure to submit liquidator's accounts in accordance with section 203 (1) and failure to furnish the OR with information relating to the liquidator's accounts in accordance with section 203 (3); - (3) Failure to provide security to the Official Receiver in accordance with section 195; - (4) Failure to cause to be filed with the Registrar of the court a verified statement of affairs in accordance with rule 39 (1); - (5) Failure to cause to be filed with the Registrar of the court a list of proofs of debt in accordance with rule 101; - (6) Failure to take effective steps to declare and distribute dividends to creditors in accordance with rule 142; - (7) Failure to proceed with the liquidation with reasonable expedition; - (8) Failure to forward to the OR reports on the position of the liquidation of the [Company A] in accordance with rule 162 (1); and - (9) Persistently ignoring reminders and enquiries raised by the OR in the exercise of his functions and powers under the Ordinance and the reminders. - 36.
-The Honourable Madam [Justice K] agreed that there were persistent breaches of section 203 regarding the submission of the liquidator's accounts and persistent failure to submit renewed liquidator's bonds.
-It was held that there was serious misconduct on the part of [the Respondent], and he had failed to conduct the liquidation of [Company A] effectively, efficiently and vigorously. - 37.
-The attitude of [the Respondent] was found by the Court to be unprofessional and irresponsible.
-[The Respondent] had given an undertaking to remedy the defects and to comply with the orders.
-However, [the Respondent] did not commit himself to the undertakings.
-An Order was thus made to remove [the Respondent] as not a fit and proper person to act as the liquidator of [Company A].
+- (2) Failure to submit liquidator's accounts in accordance with section 203 (1) and failure to furnish the OR with information relating to the liquidator's accounts in accordance with section 203 (3); - (3) Failure to provide security to the Official Receiver in accordance with section 195; - (4) Failure to cause to be filed with the Registrar of the court a verified statement of affairs in accordance with rule 39 (1); - (5) Failure to cause to be filed with the Registrar of the court a list of proofs of debt in accordance with rule 101; - (6) Failure to take effective steps to declare and distribute dividends to creditors in accordance with rule 142; - (7) Failure to proceed with the liquidation with reasonable expedition; - (8) Failure to forward to the OR reports on the position of the liquidation of the Company in accordance with rule 162 (1); and - (9) Persistently ignoring reminders and enquiries raised by the OR in the exercise of his functions and powers under the Ordinance and the reminders. - 36.
+The Honourable Madam Justice Kwan agreed that there were persistent breaches of section 203 regarding the submission of the liquidator's accounts and persistent failure to submit renewed liquidator's bonds.
+It was held that there was serious misconduct on the part of Mr. Krause, and he had failed to conduct the liquidation of [Company A] effectively, efficiently and vigorously. - 37.
+The attitude of Mr. Krause was found by the Court to be unprofessional and irresponsible.
+Mr. Krause had given an undertaking to remedy the defects and to comply with the orders.
+However, Mr. Krause did not commit himself to the undertakings.
+An Order was thus made to remove Mr. Krause as not a fit and proper person to act as the liquidator of the Company.
 Fees of him as the liquidator were disallowed in view of his serious dereliction in duty. - 38.
-The Committee's attention was also drawn to HCCW /1998 wherein, a winding-up order was made against [Company B] in October 1998.
-[The Respondent] and [Mr. Y] were jointly appointed as the liquidator of [Company B].
-Since 1999, [the Respondent] has been acting as the sole liquidator.
-The Official Receiver issued a summons to remove [the Respondent] and was of the opinion that [the Respondent] was not a fit and proper person to act as the liquidator on the basis that he had committed serious misconduct and had failed to conduct the liquidation of [Company B] effectively, efficiently and vigorously in that: -
+The Committee's attention was also drawn to HCCW 593 /1998 wherein, a winding-up order was made against [Company B] in October 1998.
+Mr. Krause and [Mr. Y] were jointly appointed as the liquidator of [Company B].
+Since 1999, Mr. Krause has been acting as the sole liquidator.
+The Official Receiver issued a summons to remove Mr. Krause and was of the opinion that Mr. Krause was not a fit and proper person to act as the liquidator on the basis that he had committed serious misconduct and had failed to conduct the liquidation of [Company B] effectively, efficiently and vigorously in that: -